Thermal Bootstrap of Large-N Matrix Models via Conic Optimization: Models

-We consider the same large-$N$ simplifications as in Ref.~\cite{cho2025thermalbootstrapmatrixquantum}, including treating any remaining trace products as independent variables.
-We find bounds on the thermal energy by bootstrapping the system of operators $\mathcal{O}_i$ in tuples of $X$ and $P$ up to maximum length $\frac{L}{2}$ (e.g. for $L=6$, $O_i \in \{1,X,P,XP,PX,XXX,XXP,XPX,PXX,XPP,PXP,PPX,$ $PPP\}$) subject to the following constraints:
+I consider the same large-$N$ simplifications as in Ref.~\cite{cho2025thermalbootstrapmatrixquantum}, including treating any remaining trace products as independent variables.
+I find bounds on the thermal energy by bootstrapping the system of operators $\mathcal{O}_i$ in tuples of $X$ and $P$ up to maximum length $\frac{L}{2}$ (e.g. for $L=6$, $O_i \in \{1,X,P,XP,PX,XXX,XXP,XPX,PXX,XPP,PXP,PPX,$ $PPP\}$) subject to the following constraints:

 \begin{itemize} \item Semidefinite positivity of the moment matrix $\mathcal{M}_{ij} = \langle \operatorname{Tr}(\mathcal{O}_i^\dagger \mathcal{O}_j) \rangle_\beta$ \item Parity symmetry, $\langle \operatorname{Tr}(\mathcal{O'}_1 \mathcal{O'}_2\cdots\mathcal{O'}_n) \rangle_\beta=0$ with $n$ odd and $\mathcal{O'}_i \in \{X,P\}$ \item Time-reversal symmetry, $\operatorname{Re}(\langle \operatorname{Tr}(P_1 P_2\cdots P_n) \rangle_\beta)=\operatorname{Im}(\langle \operatorname{Tr}(P_1 P_2\cdots P_m) \rangle_\beta)=0$ with $n$ odd and $m$ even \item Reality conditions, $\langle \operatorname{Tr}(\mathcal{O}_i^\dagger) \rangle_\beta = \langle \operatorname{Tr} (\mathcal{O}_i) \rangle_\beta ^*$ \item Stationary state conditions, $\langle [H,\operatorname{Tr} (\mathcal{O}_i)]\rangle_\beta=0$ \item Cyclicity of the trace with large-$N$ factorization, with $\mathcal{O'}_i \in \{X,P\}$ \item Normalization, $\frac{1}{N}\langle \operatorname{Tr}(\mathds{1}) \rangle_\beta = 1$ \item Large-$N$ commutation relations (Eq.~\eqref{largeNcommutation}) \item KMS condition on a thermal state (Section~\ref{thermalConstraints}) \end{itemize}